dynoinc/starflow/README.md

 ## Features

+### Deterministic & Durable Workflows
-- **Deterministic Execution**: Workflows are deterministic and can be replayed from any point
+Write workflows in Starlark (Python-like syntax) that are deterministic and can be replayed from any point with full durability guarantees.
-- **Resumable Workflows**: Support for yielding and resuming long-running workflows
-- **Starlark Scripting**: Write workflows in Starlark (Python-like syntax)
+Every execution step is recorded and can be resumed exactly where it left off.

+### Pluggable Backends
-- **Multiple Backends**: Support for in-memory, DynamoDB, and PostgreSQL storage
+Support for in-memory, DynamoDB, and PostgreSQL storage with easy extensibility for custom backends.
-- **Protobuf Integration**: Native support for Protocol Buffers
-- **Retry Policies**: Configurable retry policies with exponential backoff
-- **Event History**: Complete audit trail of workflow execution
+Choose the storage solution that fits your deployment environment and scale requirements.

 ## Installation